javisastre/type-phoon/README.md

 A hurricane of letters is coming your way!
 Luckily, your keyboard will help you block the typography impacts!

-A Guitar Hero-like, key stroke sensitive shooter game to practice your typing skills.
+A Guitar Hero-like, key stroke sensitive, letter shooter game to practice your typing skills.
 The object of the game is to get as many points as possible by pressing the corresponding key to the incoming letters.
 Video game developed at IronHack WebDev bootcamp (Module 1 Project)